Bryce Perkins: Professional career

+Los Angeles Rams

 Perkins signed with the Los Angeles Rams as an undrafted free agent on April 25, 2020.
 He was waived by the team during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on January 2 and January 15, 2021, for the team's week 17 and divisional playoff games against the Arizona Cardinals and Green Bay Packers, and reverted to the practice squad after each game.
+He was elevated to the active roster on January 2 and 15, 2021, for the team's week 17 and divisional playoff games against the Arizona Cardinals and Green Bay Packers, and reverted to the practice squad after each game.
 On January 18, 2021, Perkins signed a reserve/futures contract with the Rams.
 Perkins was among players who received a Super Bowl ring for the Rams victory over the Cincinnati Bengals in Super Bowl LVI.
-He made his NFL debut in 2022 filling in for Matthew Stafford in weeks 10–12 against the Arizona Cardinals, New Orleans Saints, and Kansas City Chiefs following injuries to Stafford and Wolford.
+He made his NFL debut in 2022 filling in for Matthew Stafford in weeks 10–12 against the Cardinals, New Orleans Saints, and Kansas City Chiefs following injuries to Stafford and backup John Wolford.
+He threw the first touchdown pass of his professional career to Van Jefferson on November 27, 2022 in a loss to the Chiefs.